chadwhitman/Django-Base-Theme/base_theme/static/base_theme/scss/README.md

-### Django Base Theme
+### Django Base Theme - CSS Guideline
-- A responsive front-end boilerplate designed for <a href="http://wharton.upenn.edu">Wharton</a> <a href="https://www.djangoproject.com">Django</a>/<a href="https://www.python.org">Python</a> apps.
-- Contains helpful plugins, components and standards to help you get started.
-- Includes <a href="http://standards.wharton.upenn.edu">official Wharton branding styles, logos, layouts and fonts</a>.
+- The following is based on the CSS Guidelines by Howard frank.
+- Here a few key points to follow when writing your css

 ### Table of Contents
 - Components & Standards